Kathy Rae Huffman: Piazza Virtuale

 International coordinator of Piazzettas, with Mike Hentz, for live television project of Van Gogh TV, the 100-day project at the DOCUMENTA IX, Kassel.
 Coordination included 6 months of travel to remote locations to organize participating artist groups, and residence in Kassel during the DOCUMENTA IX, to coordinate the daily Piazzetta broadcast schedule over 3SAT (broadcast to the entire European footprint of the Astra satellite), January - September 1992.

 New Media Topia

 1993-1994, Huffman was consultant for the Soros Center for Contemporary Arts in Moscow.
-New Media Topia was the first media art exhibition held at the Central House of Artists in Moscow.
+New Media Topia was the first media art exhibition held at Central House of Artists, Moscow.

 New Media Logia

-Huffman was International Symposium Coordinator for this symposium, held November 1994.
-She invited and integrated one dozen international media experts into the first Russian new media exhibition, which included international theoreticians Lev Manovich, Geert Lovink and Alla Mitrofanova; artists George Legrady, Michael Bielicky and Alexi Shulgin; Art TV producer Maria Pallier; and academic vagabond Michael Naimark, who participated in the first public discussion about digital and media art.
+Huffman was International Symposium Coordinator for this symposium, held in November 1994.
+She invited and integrated one dozen international media experts into the first Russian new media exhibition, including international theoreticians Lev Manovich, Geert Lovink and Alla Mitrofanova; artists Michael Naimark, George Legrady, Michael Bielicky and Alexi Shulgin; and Art TV producer Maria Pallier.